 Hint – Twitter is a search engine for human beings and their intentions.
 Want to find people interested in, for example, medtech?
 There’s a ton of hashtags these people will use, and that info may also be in their bio.
 Looking for people who are struggling to hire developers RIGHT NOW?
 They’ll be asking questions on Twitter (and other social media) with keywords that make them findable.
 It wouldn’t take too long to tweet fifty of them with a polite message, asking them to give you 2 mins of their time to fill in the survey, as they’re interested in your area of research.

-Bonus – it’s also an email list for you to approach to be your beta users once you have an MVP up and running.
+Bonus – the resulting sign ups become an email list for you to approach to be your beta users once you have an MVP up and running.
 But, be respectful.
 These people gave you their time for free, so don’t just add them to a never-ending drip campaign.

 4 Customer conversations theory.
 Read The Mom Test.
 I think it’s the most important business book I’ve ever read (I’m not getting paid to say that, I just genuinely believe it!), and it fundamentally changed how I talk to (potential) customers.
 It stopped me being obsessed with my product, and fall in love with the problem.
 I should get commission for how often I recommend it!
 If you have already read it, and are confident that you don’t need to refresh your memory, then move on to stage 3.